github/opensource.guide/_articles/building-community.md

 Start by making it easy for someone to use your project.
 Tutorials, clear code examples, good documentation, and a friendly README will make it easier for anyone who lands on your project to grasp its value and get started.
 Don't forget to document processes for non-code contributions as well, such as triaging, community management, or design.

+> Contributing to open source is easier for some than others.
+There's a lot of fear of being yelled at for not doing something right or just not fitting in.
+By giving contributors a place to contribute with very low technical proficiency (documentation, web content markdown, etc) you can greatly reduce those concerns. - @mikeal, ["Growing a contributor base in modern open source"](https://opensource.com/life/16/5/growing-contributor-base-modern-open-source)

 For casual or first-time contributors, be open-minded about the types of contributions you'll accept.
 Your pool of contributors includes much more than just developers.
 Many contributors start with a bug report or small fix.
 A new contributor might write a tutorial or improve your project's documentation, because newer users notice things that more experienced users might not.
 Let people help how they want to help.

 If there's a contribution you disagree with, thank them for their idea and [explain why](../../troubleshooting/contributions/) it doesn't fit into the scope of the project.
 Link to existing documentation on the types of contributions you are looking for and encourage them to stay involved.

 ### Document everything

+> Have you ever been to a (tech-) event where you didn’t know anyone, but everyone else seemed to stand in groups and chat like old friends?
+Now imagine you want to contribute to an open source project, but you don’t see why or how this is happening and where people talk about things. - @janl, ["Sustainable Open Source"](http://writing.jan.io/2015/11/20/sustainable-open-source.html)

 When you start an open source project, it may feel natural to keep your ideas and workflows private.
 But open source projects thrive when you [document your process](http://www.writethedocs.org/) in public.
 That way, more people can participate at every step of the way.
 Not only will they know _what_ to contribute, but they'll also know _how_.
 You might get help on something you didn't even know you needed.